11 Fantasy Short Stories You Can Read Online For Free

 If you like ogres, inventive storytelling formats, or the brilliant mind of Sofia Samatar, then you're going to want to drop everything and read "Ogres of East Africa".
 It's a story told through an ogre cataloger's notes, and it's sheer creative genius.
 As the author learns more about the lives of ogres, we gradually learn about his own life, too.

 If you don't automatically want to read a story entitled "The Smallest Dragonboy", then I just don't know what to tell you.
 Anne McCaffrey is the undisputed queen of kid-and-dragon fiction (sorry, George R.R.
 Martin), and this is a delightful short installment of her fantasy/sci-fi series set on the dragon-filled planet of Pern.
 And if you simply need more Anna McCaffrey after reading it, some other famous fantasy authors have recommendations for you.

 'Seasons of Glass and Iron' by Amal El–Mohtar

 Some of the best fantasy takes old fairy tales and gives them a fresh twist.
 "Seasons of Glass and Iron" is exactly that: Tabitha and Amira are both trapped in different tales.
 Tabitha must march around the world until she wears out seven pairs of iron shoes, and Amira sits atop a glass mountain, waiting for her prince.
 But when Tabitha accidentally climbs Amira's mountain, both stories go flying off the rails.

 'Godmeat' by Martin Cahill

-"Godmeat" does literally mean "god meat," so... you know.
-Read at your own discretion.
+"Godmeat" does literally mean "god meat," so... you know... proceed at your own risk and read at your own discretion.
 But if the idea of murdering ancient godlike beasts and then cutting them up into steaks appeals to your fantasy brain, then Godmeat is the creepy, weird, wildly imaginative story for you (just maybe don't read it while eating).